elibroftw/modern-desktop-app-template/SAMPLE_README.md

 ### `yarn dev`

-An alias for `yarn tauri dev` which runs `yarn start` and opens a debug enabled window app that renders the frontend.
+An alias for `yarn tauri dev` which runs `yarn start` and opens a debug enabled window app that renders the frontend

+### `yarn test`

+Run integrated tests using selenium-webdriver on a release build of the application

 ### `yarn rls`